Dotrar/dotrar.github.io/_posts/2021-11-06-organising.markdown

 ---
 layout: default
-title:  "[Draft] Using a bullet journal"
+title:  "Thoughts on bullet journals"
 date:   2021-10-27 08:30:18 +1100
 categories: organising
 tags: organising journal planning tasks
-draft: true
 ---

-# This is still a draft post,
-TODO:
-* bullet journalling for software developers link
-* bullet journalling video
-* 6-month-spread picture or image
-* next-month-spread
-* delta symbol
-* link to tabs used on journal

-I've been using a bullet journal for about 2 months now, after being introduced to it in [bullet journalling for software developers]().
+I've been using a bullet journal for about 2 months now, after being introduced to it in [bullet journaling for software developers](https://ksylor.github.io/2020/08/26/bullet-journaling.html).
 I tried a few of the suggestions in the blog post, but after a while I can see trends in what I enjoy using, and what I don't enjoy using.

-All in all, this is a bit of a review and guide on what I've found works for me in regards to bullet journalling, and what doesn't.
-Hopefully some of this might be useful to you, and you might be able to spin off and remix what I've done to make your own style of bullet journalling (be sure to tell us about it in the comments if you do).
+All in all, this is a bit of a review and guide on what I've found works for me in regards to bullet journaling, and what doesn't.
+Hopefully some of this might be useful to you, and you might be able to spin off and remix what I've done to make your own style of bullet journaling (be sure to tell us about it in the comments if you do).

-## Bullet Journalling Method
+## Bullet Journaling Method

 Firstly let's talk about what a bullet journal is.
 Bullet jounalling is a system or process whereby you write down all notes into a single destination.
 Largely this is things such as "daily todo lists" but can also include journals, misc-notes, shopping lists, and so on.

 I've found some things work in it well, but suprisingly some things like "project planning" doesn't work (atleast for me and how I'm doing things) - More on that later.

-There's a nice short video on bullet journalling [here]() if you want to give it a quick watch.
+There's a nice short video on bullet journaling [here](https://www.youtube.com/watch?v=fm15cmYU0IM) if you want to give it a quick watch.

 ## Starting a journal

-Thankfully I had a Leuchtturm1917 journal lying around.
-I do believe in the idea of "items of significance" should be of decent quality, otherwise you won't value the diary significantly enough to use or look after it.
+Thankfully I had a [Leuchtturm1917](https://leuchtturm1917.com.au/shop/notebook-hardcover-medium-a5-249-pages-ruled-ocean/) journal lying around (I had lined, but I would prefer dotted).
+I do believe in the idea of "items of significance" should be of decent quality, otherwise you won't value the diary significantly enough to use or look after it, so investing in a good journal is a good idea.

-Doing as the "bullet journalling system" says, we set up an index page at the front, a 6-month view, and the monthly view, along with the todo items for today.
+Doing as the "bullet journaling system" says, we set up an index page at the front, a 6-month view, and the monthly view, along with the todo items for today.
 I'll go over each of these in details in terms of what I've done and how I've found it.

 ### Making a key and process